zazuko/fuseki-geosparql/README.md

 This dataset is stored at `/fuseki/databases/ds`.
 If you want to persist this dataset, you can mount `/fuseki/databases/` as a volume.

+If your dataset is huge, you may be interested in generating the spatial index file before starting the Fuseki instance.
+You can have a look at this tool: https://github.com/zazuko/spatial-indexer.